 Few Bridges of This Style Still Exist

 Pulteney Bridge is one of only a handful of bridges of its kind still standing.
-Its rare design incorporates covered shops and restaurants lining both sides of the structure.
+Its rare design was quite innovative in its day and still is today.
+It incorporates covered shops and restaurants lining both sides of the structure with what Pevsner tells us is much alterer from the original.
 It spans the river Avon.
-It can be viewed from the riverbanks as you walk along them.
+There are 3 main arches which dominate the view of it you get from the riverbanks, as you walk along them.
 Also there are steps down the side to allow you to see its full width close up from a platform closer to the river.

 Sir William Pulteney's Dream Linking Bath and Bathwick

 This bridge was designed for Sir William Pulteney.
 He was a Member of Parliament for a long period from 1774 until his death in 1805.
 He married into a wealthy Scottish family and changed his name after his wife, Frances Pulteney inherited the Bathwick estate in 1764.
 This inherited rural estate was located to the East of Bath, the other side of the river Avon from the city.
 William and his wife could see the potential for development, making Bathwick into the important suburb of the City it is today.
 The only thing lacking was a bridge to replace the ferry that was linking Bathwick and the city.